balcilar/gnn-spectral-expressive-power/README.md

 Last, we used MNIST superpixel dataset in our analysis.
 You can download and extract the "train.pt" and "test.pt" files into dataset/MNIST/raw/ folder.
 Here is the most recent link of Mnist-75. https://graphics.cs.tu-dortmund.de/fileadmin/ls7-www/misc/cvpr/mnist_superpixels.tar.gz

-Sample 2 graph in this dataset can be found in following figure.
+Sample 2 graph in this dataset can be found in the following figure.
 ![Sample image](images/mnist46.jpg?raw=true "Title")

-The dataset can be load using Pytorch-geometric by following script.
-Given sample transform can add node degree and node coordinate to the pixel value as a node features.
-However we do not use superpixel coordinate in our analysis in order to make the problem harder and more realiztic in terms of graph research.
+The dataset can be load using Pytorch-geometric by the following script.
+Given sample transform can add node degree and node coordinate to the pixel value as node features.
+However, we do not use superpixel coordinate in our analysis in order to make the problem harder and more realistic in terms of graph research.

 ```
 from torch_geometric.datasets import MNISTSuperpixels